MarkMindCkm/obsidian-markmind/README.md

-**About iPhone/iPad pdfjs path**: for example (iPad), you create `plugin` folder in your vault , then put `pdfjs plugin` into it , the path will like this `/var/mobile/Containers/Data/Application/FACF6387-DAA2-45B3-8F52-3536E1EC29A1/Documents/plugin/pdfjs`
+**About iPhone/iPad pdfjs path**: for example (iPad), you create `plugin` folder in your vault , then put `pdfjs plugin` into it , the path will like this
+`/var/mobile/Containers/Data/Application/FACF6387-DAA2-45B3-8F52-3536E1EC29A1/Documents/plugin/pdfjs`

 `FACF6387-DAA2-45B3-8F52-3536E1EC29A1`  are different on each device

-**About andriod pdfjs path**,for example,like this
+**About andriod pdfjs path**,like this
 `/storage/emulated/0/Documents/obsidian/obsidian/plugin/pdfjs`

 **About PC pdfjs path**,like this

 `D:plugin/pdfjs`